Class of 2019

 Jacqueline Rojas, GHD'19

 Jacqueline Rojas graduated from Florida State University, where she received a bachelor’s degree in international affairs and political science.
 During her undergraduate career, she was selected as a 2014 Boren Scholar to study Portuguese in Mozambique.
 Before beginning her formal language studies, Jacqueline also volunteered at Livro Aberto, a small nonprofit and library center dedicated to cultivating literacy throughout Maputo’s marginalized communities.
 Upon graduating, Jacqueline served as UNICEF USA’s 2016 Community Engagement Fellow in Miami, FL, where she engaged more than 4,500 constituents in South Florida’s community on issues of global concern and UNICEF’s life-saving work for children.
 Her role included local partnership development, program implementation of UNICEF USA initiatives like TeachUNICEF and the End Trafficking Project, and organizing advocacy efforts in the region.
 The combination of these experiences spurred her interest in social inclusion and the effectiveness of development policies, especially as it relates to children’s development.
-Jacqueline most recently completed a Fulbright research grant to Portugal, where she studied the impact of Portuguese development cooperation policy, particularly in Portuguese-speaking African countries, like Mozambique.
+Jacqueline most recently completed a Fulbright research grant in Portugal, where she studied the impact of Portuguese development cooperation policy, particularly in Portuguese-speaking African countries, like Mozambique.
 Additionally, she supported the Fulbright Portugal’s outreach activities to Portuguese students and represented the commission at the 2017 Fulbright Seminar on the E.U. and NATO.
 Besides Portuguese, Jacqueline speaks Spanish and French.
 While in the GHD program, she plans to further develop her quantitative analysis skills and gain a deeper understanding of global development challenges.

 Araba Sapara-Grant, GHD'19